migtavares/libFriendlyJSON/Readme.md

 ## Rules

+### Must have constructor
+The classes that extend the `JSONEntity` must have a constructor with a single `JSONObject` type argument.
+Without this constructor it will be possible to serialize to a JSONObject but not _from_ a JSONObject.

 ### Transient fields
 Fields marked as transient are not (des)serialized.
 In the example `Entity` class the field  `transientValue` will not be kept.

 ### Maps
 For now all maps must have `String` as the key type.

+## Examples

+The test class `EquipmentTest` has a rather more complex data type being (un)serialized.
+It's a object that contains arrays of other JSONEntities, enumarations, and a special case of serialization (look at `AbstractEquipment` class) where customize the mechanism of (un)serialization.

 # License